Birth Injury Attorneys In Phoenix

-Any physical birth injury a baby experiences can have long-term impact, both physically and psychologically.
+Any physical birth injury a baby experiences can have a long-term impact, both physically and psychologically.

 What are the signs and symptoms of birth injuries?

 The specific symptoms and signs will depend on the injury.
-If your baby suffers cerebral palsy to the face or to a limb, you may notice lack of expression, muscle spasms, lack of tone, or tremors.
+If your baby suffers from cerebral palsy to the face or to a limb, you may notice a lack of expression, muscle spasms, lack of tone or tremors.
 If the baby is often lethargic or unresponsive, it could be a sign of brain injuries caused by oxygen deprivation.

 In Arizona, there is a statute of limitation for medical malpractice claims.
-Statute of limitations are a time limit for filing a lawsuit.
-For parental claims, the lawsuit must be filed with the Court within two years from the date of injury, or two years from when the person knew or should have known that negligence occurred.
-For children, the statute of limitations does not begin to toll until their eighteenth birthday (18th) birthday.
+The statute of limitations is a time limit for filing a lawsuit.
+For parental claims, the lawsuit must be filed with the court within two years from the date of injury or two years from when the person knew or should have known that negligence occurred.
+For children, the statute of limitations does not begin to take effect until their eighteenth (18th) birthday.
 This means your child has two years after turning eighteen to file a lawsuit to preserve their claim.
 Failure to comply with the applicable statute of limitation will result in the claim being barred.

 How could a birth injury impact the lifetime care of a child?